-Our outstanding principal debt agreements, none of which mature prior to 2021, are described below.
+Our outstanding principal debt agreements are described below.
 Based on current projections for compliance under our financial covenants contained in these agreements, we do not foresee a maturity issue prior to their scheduled maturity date.

-At December 31, 2017, we were in compliance with all covenants related to our outstanding debt.
+At December 31, 2018, we were in compliance with all covenants related to our outstanding debt.